ng0805/WebDesignProjects/README.md

 # WebDesignProjects
-Project completed in Web Design Class
+Projects completed in Web Design Class

+Note: All of these projects were done in Visual Studio 2022